|

 to replace the number three elevator which had been destroyed and lost during

-extremely heavy seas.
+extremely heavy seas on January 04, 1964.
 This incident happened while Midway was taking on

-supplies, using the elevator as the transfer point.
-A wave hit the elevator,
+supplies, using the lowered elevator as the transfer point.
+A surging wave hit the elevator,

 lifting it and cocking it in the runners.
 The wave partially went over the